cylc/cylc-admin/docs/proposal-spawn-on-d.md

   - So: for conditional triggers only, we need to check that the downstream tasks have not already spawned and executed?
 (Ask the DB, or keep some record in memory?)
+- If a disembodied output message arrives, choice to ignore it or instantiate the owner task

 ## Misc.
 Notes